sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/advanceLogic.rst

       :alt: web-app
       :width: 60%

 #.
-Save the logic and action.
+Save the logic and action :

    Click on the **Save Logic** and **Save Action** buttons